transdigiware/blockchain/vscode-extension.md

 **To install v2 of the extension:**

 **Note:** This version of the extension is only compatible with the new Fabric 2 lifecycle (install, approve, commit) and requires channels to be using v2 capabilities.
-If you plan on interacting with channels which have v1 capabilities you should use the v1 extension instead!
+If you plan on interacting with channels that have v1 capabilities you should use the v1 extension instead.

 1. Go to the [GitHub releases page](https://github.com/IBM-Blockchain/blockchain-vscode-extension/releases){: external}
 2. Select the most recent v2 release of the extension (tagged 2.0.x), scroll down to the **Assets** twistie and download the `.vsix` file.